Azure/Mission-Critical/docs/design-methodology/Deployment-Testing.md

 ## DevOps Tooling

-There are a myriad of different products and services which can provide the necessary DevOps capabilities to effectively deploy and manage an AlwaysOn application; Microsoft provides two Azure-native toolsets through GitHub _Actions_ and Azure DevOps (ADO) _Pipelines_.
+There are a myriad of different products and services which can provide the necessary DevOps capabilities to effectively deploy and manage a Mission-Critical application; Microsoft provides two Azure-native toolsets through GitHub _Actions_ and Azure DevOps (ADO) _Pipelines_.

-The appropriate and effective use of leveraged deployment tooling is critical to ensure overall reliability for an AlwaysOn application, particularly since DevOps processes provide such a significant function within the overall application design.
+The appropriate and effective use of leveraged deployment tooling is critical to ensure overall reliability for a Mission-Critical application, particularly since DevOps processes provide such a significant function within the overall application design.
 For example, failover and scale operations may depend on automation provided by DevOps tooling.
 Deployment tooling must therefore be implemented in a reliable and highly available manner, with engineering teams understanding the application impact if the deployment service, or parts of it, become unavailable.

 This section will therefore focus on the optimal use of GitHub Actions and Azure DevOps Pipelines and decision factors influencing the optimal selection of DevOps tooling.